 The UE state machine, state transition and mobility procedures between NR/NGC and E-UTRA/NGC is FFS.

+In addition to the state transitions shown in Figure 4.2.1-1 and Figure 4.2.1-2, there is support for connection release with redirection information from NR RRC_CONNECTED to E-UTRA.
+This can optionally indicate re-direction to 5GC or EPC.

 Annex: Chair’s notes capturing agreements on re-direction

 R2-1700320 Report of email discussion: [96#34][NR] Inter-RAT mobility Intel Corporation discussion Rel-14 FS_NR_newRAT